nervosnetwork/rfcs/rfcs/0034-vm-syscalls-2/0034-vm-syscalls-2.md

 }
 ```

-*VM version* syscall returns current running VM version, so far 2 values will be returned:
+The *VM version* syscall returns the current VM version.
+So far, two values will be returned:

-- Error for Lina CKB-VM version
+- Lina CKB VM version error
-- 1 for the new hardfork CKB-VM version.
+- 1 for the CKB VM version of the new hardfork

 This syscall consumes 500 cycles.

 ### Current Cycles
 [current cycles]: #current-cycles

-*Current Cycles* syscall has a signature like following:
+The *Current Cycles* syscall has a signature like this:

 ```c
 uint64_t ckb_current_cycles()